top of page

 Schoolcraft #2

 Oldest Township of Munising.
-In 1876 Munising #2 was built and was a two-story schoolhouse.
+In 1876 Munising #2 was built as was a two-story schoolhouse.
 Top floor to be the Township Hall.
 Cost $20,000

 Alger